bt3gl/building_blog/content/live_the_life_you_want.md

 #### 8. Living life the way we choose to, regardless of fitting in with other people's norms.

-#### 9. Making decisions about your own future that don't do any harm to anyone.
+#### 9. Making decisions about our own future that don't do any harm to anyone.

 #### 10. Being sensitive.